-- Optum SLCo Compliance Manager at 1-877-370-8953 or email slcoquality@optum.com Your call may be anonymous; but even if you give your name, your information will be kept confidential. - Salt Lake County Behavioral Health Services Brian Currie, LCSW at bcurrie@saltlakecounty.gov - Bureau of Managed Health Care in Division of Medicaid and Health Financing Karen Ford at kford@utah.gov - Utah Program Integrity at 1-855-403-7283 or online at oig.utah.gov/report-fraud/

-When reporting the information, please include the following:

-- Name and identification number of the suspected individual - Type of Provider or Staff position, if applicable - Nature of complaint and - Approximate dollars involved, if applicable.
+- Optum Tooele County Compliance Manager at: 1-800-640-5349; or email: slcoquality@optum.com - Your call may be anonymous, but even if you give your name, your information will be kept confidential. - Bureau of Managed Health Care in the Division of Medicaid and Health Financing; Karen Ford at: kford@utah.gov - Utah Program Integrity at: 1-855-403-7283; or online at: oig.utah.gov/report-fraud/ - When reporting the information, please include the following: - Name and identification number of the suspected individual; - Type of Provider or Staff position, if applicable; - Nature of complaint; and - Approximate dollars involved, if applicable.